OH NO!!! Insects on my plants!

 Although nature has blessed us with hundreds (maybe thousands?) of types of insects, there are only four that are commonly found on houseplants.

-I've found that most of the"remedies" for killing insects on the market don't work.
+I've found that most "remedies" for killing insects that you read about on the internet don't work.

-And you have to use commercial pesticides that are full of toxic chemicals that do more harm than good.
+And commercial insecticides are full of toxic chemicals that do more harm than good.

 Neem Oil is pressed from the seeds of the Neem tree and has been used as medicine for over 4000 years.
 "Azidirachtin" is the natural compound in Neem that disrupts the insect's feeding habits and reproductive cycles.
 As the insect starves, it can't reproduce.